-This August, our Kennecott, copper operations in Utah, US, became the first in the world to be awarded the Copper Mark – the industry’s independent assurance programme – verifying our copper is responsibly produced.
+In 2020, our Kennecott copper mine in Utah, US, and Oyu Tolgoi, in Mongolia, became the world's first producers to be awarded the Copper Mark – the industry’s independent assurance programme – verifying the copper is responsibly produced.

 It has been independently verified as responsibly produced.

-Our Kennecott copper has been assessed against 32 criteria – based on the United Nations Sustainable Development Goals – across environment, social and governance categories.
+Kennecott and Oyu Tolgoi's copper has been assessed against 32 criteria – based on the United Nations Sustainable Development Goals – across environment, social and governance categories.
 These include health and safety, emissions, human rights and community development.

 It helps support our customers’ sustainability goals.

 With a Copper Mark, our customers can be assured our copper meets the highest environmental and social standards – including a transparent and responsible supply chain.

 About Copper Mark